CCN-Support/CCN_Wiki/docs/source/generalpolicies.rst

   Prepare your Project and Personnel
   ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

   1a.
-Set up your project - heading test
+Set up your project

     ☐ Email ccnsupport@g.ucla.edu and cc mdduran@mednet.ucla.edu with all the information in Getting a SIStat Account